CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Results

-To further investigate whether the data filtered out by CupCleaner is truly noisy, we conduct a small-scale human evaluation, where three Ph.D students majoring in computer science participate in a human evaluation process. \qy{Each Ph.D student has over 4 years of development experience and do the study independently.} We first randomly select 50 samples from the high-quality and 50 samples from the noisy data identified by CupCleaner in the dataset of \textit{Panthaplackel et al., 2020}.
-Then, we make sure that the evaluators understand the context of comment updating and ask them the question ``Would you accept this data sample into the comment updating dataset?" \qy{This question means that the annotators need to judge whether the comment update process of each data is reasonable and understandable to humans.} The label for each data sample ranges from 1 to 5, representing reject, weak reject, weak accept, accept, and strong accept, indicating the willingness to accept the data.
-Finally, the average score of data that CupCleaner considers to be retained is 4.0, while the average score of data filtered out by CupCleaner is 2.8.
-This indicates that the majority of the data filtered out by CupCleaner belong to noisy data.
+\lqy{ To further assess whether CupCleaner inadvertently filters out valuable data or introduces distributional bias, we conducted a human evaluation focused on the authenticity of samples removed by the static cleaning strategy.
+Three Ph.D. students in computer science volunteered to participate in the evaluation.
+This analysis helps verify whether the filtered data indeed lacks semantic alignment between code and comment changes. } \lqy{ We first randomly select 50 samples from the high-quality data and 50 samples from the noisy data identified by CupCleaner in the dataset of \textit{Panthaplackel et al., 2020}.
+Due to the susceptibility of the dynamic strategy to different base models, we only investigated whether the data filtered out by the static strategy truly contains noisy data.
+Then, we make sure that the evaluators understand the context and the intention of the comment updating task and ask them the question ``Would you accept this data sample into the comment updating dataset?"
+This question means that the annotators need to judge whether the comment update process of each data is reasonable and understandable to humans.
+The label for each data sample ranges from 1 to 5, representing reject, weak reject, weak accept, accept, and strong accept, indicating the willingness to accept the data. } To ensure objectivity, we assign corresponding characteristics to each score for reference: \begin{itemize} \item Score 1: Comments are mostly unreasonable or non-literal. \item Score 2: Comments are generally reasonable, but the changes in comments are unrelated to changes in the code. \item Score 3: Comments are reasonable, and the changes in comments are loosely related to changes in the code. \item Score 4: Comments are reasonable, and the changes in comments are mostly related to changes in the code. \item Score 5: Comments are reasonable, and the changes in comments are strongly related to changes in the code. \end{itemize} We gather all volunteer evaluators to collectively review and discuss the scores of each sample.
+The final score is determined through a voting process involving the participation of three volunteer evaluators.
+Finally, the average score of data that CupCleaner considers to be retained is 4.3, while the average score of data filtered out by CupCleaner is 2.5.
+This indicates that the majority of the data filtered out by CupCleaner belongs to noisy data, while the data retained is predominantly in line with the intent of the comment updating task.

-\finding{\textbf{Answer to RQ1}: \lqy{We filter out approximately 33\%, 12\%, and 18\% of the data in three datasets, respectively.} The results of the human evaluation show that the average score of the data filtered out by CupCleaner is only 2.8/5, while the average score of the high-quality data identified by CupCleaner as high-quality is 4.0/5.
-This indicates that CupCleaner can distinguish noisy data from high-quality data in comment updating datasets.}

-\subsection{Effectiveness of training using cleaned data (RQ2)}
+\subsection{Effectiveness of training using cleaned data~(RQ2)}